Beakerboy/OSMBuilding/README.md

 Supports:
  * Ways with a building tag
  * Ways with building parts inside.
- * Relations with building tags
+ * Building relations with way and/or multipolygon parts
  * Mulipolygon buildings
- * Building relations with multipolygon parts.

 Roof Types:
  * Flat